Who We Are

 The global financial system is fueling this crisis with its relentless pursuit of new resources and markets.
-As capital becomes more interconnected, decisions made in boardrooms in New York, London, and Beijing are increasingly harming vulnerable communities and the ecosystems they depend upon.
-Communities are excluded from decision-making about development that affects them and then face further marginalization when they are forced to shoulder the costs.
+As capital becomes more interconnected, communities are excluded from investment decisions that affect them and then face further marginalization when they are forced to shoulder the costs.

-Inclusive Development International was launched in 2011 to fight back.
+Inclusive Development International was launched to fight back.

-We founded Inclusive Development International in order to support the struggles of those fighting on the front lines for just and inclusive development.
+We founded Inclusive Development International in 2012 in order to bring new resources and strategies to support those fighting on the front lines for just and inclusive development.

-We partner with grassroots organizations and local communities around the world to defend their land, natural resources and human rights against threats from harmful investment, trade and development projects.
-Together with our partners on the ground, we have prevented harms and obtained remedies after the fact in cases many believed “impossible” to win.
+We partner with grassroots organizations and local communities around the world to defend their land, natural resources and human rights against threats from harmful investment projects.

-At the same time, we campaign at the policy level to change the way development institutions, the financial sector, and multinational corporations do business.
+At the same time, we develop tools and resources to help strengthen the movement for corporate accountability, and we campaign at the policy level to change the way financial institutions and multinational corporations do business.